Prepare more confident medical professionals with VR simulation training

-How are your residents trained today?
+How are your trainees trained today?
 Are they getting consistent training?
 Does it take them a long time for them to become competent?
-Are their skills good enough to enter the OR?
+Are their skills good enough?

-This reduces the demands on supervision time and leads to more skilled and confident surgeons, ready for the OR.
+This reduces the demands on supervision time and leads to more skilled and confident medical professionals, ready for their first patient.

 Better Patient Care and Safety

-This graph shows the learning curve for a typical resident.
-The role of a VR simulator is to shorten the time it takes your residents to be trained in fundamental surgical skills such as depth perception and instrument handling.
+This graph shows the learning curve for a typical trainee.
+The role of a VR simulator is to shorten the time it takes your trainees to be trained in fundamental skills such as depth perception and instrument handling.

 VR simulation makes sure residents are prepared, safe and confident to start laparoscopic or endoscopic surgery on real patients.1, 2